AlexSFMartinez/Sports/README.md

-The goal is to create predictive models using machine learning.
+The goal of this repo is to share my coding journey with R and Python.
+This includes writing scripts for data extraction, data cleaning, feature engineering, data analysis, machine learning, and data visualization by using real world sports data in MLB and NBA.